 Dependency and Indemnity Compensation (DIC) is a monthly benefit paid to eligible survivors of certain deceased veterans.

-Dependency and indemnity compensation is paid to a surviving spouse at the monthly rate of $1,319.04.
+Dependency and indemnity compensation is paid to a surviving spouse at the monthly rate of $1,562.74 for 2023.

-- Add $280.89 if, at the time of death, the veteran was rated 100 percent disabled or unemployable as a result of disability.
-The veteran must have been rated that way for at least 8 continuous years immediately preceding death AND the surviving spouse had to be married to the veteran for those same 8 years.
+- Add $331.84 if, at the time of death, the veteran was rated 100% disabled or unemployable as a result of disability.
+The veteran must have been rated that way for at least eight continuous years immediately preceding death, and the surviving spouse had to be married to the veteran for those same eight years

 DIC is a monthly benefit paid to eligible survivors of:

-- were married to a service member who died on active duty
+- Are married to a service member who died on active duty

 Some surviving parents may be eligible for an income-based benefit.

 Military benefits are always changing.
 Keep up with everything from pay to health care by subscribing to Military.com, and get access to up-to-date pay charts and more with all latest benefits delivered straight to your inbox.